iaeste-japan/www/hugo/content/en/fee-and-costs.md

 ## Amount to Be Paid to IAESTE Japan

 You need to pay the application fee and the internship administration fee.
 Please see below for details.<br>
-(Effective for applications submitted on or after September 2026)
+This applies to applications submitted on or after September 1, 2026.

 ### Application Fee